Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds: Introduction

 \begin{prob-a}Can we establish some inequalities for the lower and higher order eigenvalues of Dirichlet problem \eqref{diri-prob}?
 Furthermore, for translating solitons, whether the spectral behavior of Xin-Laplacian has a similar rigidity just like the Dirichlet Laplacian on the domain of the Euclidean space or not? \end{prob-a}

-In 1982, Yau posed a famous conjecture as follows: \begin{Yau} (cf. {\rm \cite{Yau}}) The first nontrivial(non-zero) eigenvalue of Laplace-Beltrami operator for every closed embedding minimal hypersurface in the unit sphere equals to the dimension of the hypersurface.\end{Yau} Yau's conjecture attracted the attention of many mathematicians, and we will briefly describe its progress in Subsection \ref{subsec6.3}.
+In 1982, Yau posed a famous conjecture (see Conjecture \ref{yau-conj} in Section \ref{sec6}) and his conjecture attracted the attention of many mathematicians, and we will briefly describe its progress in Subsection \ref{subsec6.3}.
 Up to now, it was far from settled.
 Yau's conjecture is concerned with the first eigenvalues, which is solved by Tang and Yan in \cite{TY1} when the hypersurface is assumed to be isoparametric.
-The authors think that the second eigenvalue is also important subject, and thus it is natural to ask the following question.
+The authors think that the second eigenvalue is also important subject worthy of consideration, and thus it is natural to ask the following question.

 \begin{prob-b}Assume that $\mathcal{M}^{n}$ is an $n$-dimensional minimal hypersurface embedded into the unit sphere $\mathbb{S}^{n+1}(1)$.
 How can we estimate accurately the second nontrivial eigenvalue (without counting the multiplicities of eigenvalues) of eigenvalue problem \eqref{closed-prob-2}?
 Furthermore, suppose that $\mathcal{M}^{n}$ is a isoparametric hypersurface or focal submanifold of the unit sphere, can we directly calculate the date of the second nontrivial eigenvalue? \end{prob-b}